 Dealing with cash is cumbersome for businesses and banks alike so they may prefer digital payments as it can bring down their costs.
 And more and more people prefer digital payments to cash.
 Older people might still prefer cash, but younger people often don't.
 These probably are the real reasons why cash is used less and less.
 And the use of large amounts of cash is increasingly monitored by the authorities because it signals illegal and criminal activities.

-The problematic nature of usury and the dynamic that causes negative interest rates are discussed in more detail in the paper named The End Of Usury.
-It can be found using the following link: http://www.naturalmoney.org/endofusury.html.
+The problematic nature of interest and the dynamic that causes negative interest rates are discussed in more detail in the paper named The End Of Usury.
+It can be found using the following link: https://www.naturalmoney.org/endofusury.html.

 Yields on 30-year government bonds of several European countries with budget surpluses went below zero for the first time ever.
 Investors are gobbling up these bonds like candy even at these yields.
 There may be a link between negative interest rates and fiscal responsibility.
 Europe is held together by the Stability And Growth Pact that constrains government spending.
 Italy, a country that is considered to be in trouble, has a smaller deficit than the United States (2.1% of GDP compared to 3.9% of GDP in 2018).
 Even more telling is that the US deficit was 24% of federal income while Italy's deficit was only 4.6% of government income.

 Interest rates in Europe may soon go deeper into negative territory so cash can become an obstacle.
 People might prefer cash when other interest rates are negative.
 In Switzerland where there is a massive budget surplus and interest rates are the most negative, bank notes of 1,000 francs and safe deposit boxes are in short supply.
 Interest rates below -1% may cause monetary disruption as long as cash yields zero.
 And if fiscal responsibility is ever to be forced upon the United States, perhaps when the US dollar ceases to be the preferred reserve currency, it might face the same predicament.